jramkiss/jramkiss.github.io/about.md

 ### Work

-I'm a masters student in statistics at the University of Waterloo currently interning as a data scientist at [DRW](https://drw.com/), a proprietary trading firm.
-Before grad school I was a data scientist at [Scribd](https://www.scribd.com) for 3 years.
-My general interest lie somewhere in the intersection of Bayesian statistics and machine learning.
-This blog is a somewhat random assortment of things I find interesting or experiments I find cool.
+I'm currently a data scientist at [DRW](https://drw.com/) on the machine learning team.
+I did my undergrad and masters in statistics at the University of Waterloo and worked at [Scribd](https://www.scribd.com) in Toronto for 3 years in-between.
+My general interests lie somewhere in the intersection of Bayesian statistics and machine learning.
+I use this blog as a way learn new material or as a refresher for when I inevitably forget details about different methods.

 ### Play